The Gregory Brothers: 83rd Annual Academy Awards

 The Gregory Brothers created a musical segment for the 83rd Academy Awards where they auto-tuned bits of 4 major motion pictures from 2010: Harry Potter and the Deathly Hallows – Part 1, Toy Story 3, The Social Network, and The Twilight Saga: Eclipse.

 Host James Franco comically introduced the segment as a tribute to a "great year for the movie musical."
 Characters who were autotuned included Ron Weasley, Hermione Granger, Sheriff Woody, Sean Parker, and Edward Cullen.
 On July 14, 2011, it was announced that this segment earned The Gregory Brothers a nomination for a 2011 Emmy award in the category "Outstanding Short-Form Picture Editing."
 Only Michael and Evan are nominated as there is a two-person nomination limit in this category.

 While only those four aired, an alternative cut was released on the official 2011 Grammy Awards YouTube channel on February 27, 2011, featuring an auto-tuned version of The King's Speech in place of The Social Network.

 "Double Rainbow Song"

 In July 2010, the Gregory Brothers released an auto-tuned version of the Double Rainbow viral video.
 The original video featured the overawed reaction of Paul "Hungry Bear" Vasquez to a double rainbow at Yosemite National Park.
 The Gregory Brothers turned Vasquez's astounded speech into a song and pledged all of the song's earnings to Vasquez and Yosemite.

 As of June 24, 2022, the Gregory Brothers' remix had received over 41 million views.

 Punch Up the Jam podcast

 In December 2021, Andrew Gregory announced that The Gregory Brothers would be taking over the podcast Punch Up the Jam from the network Headgum.
+The podcast retired in December 2022.